Quintaneishon/logical_programming/README.md

 ## Construido con 🛠️

-* [Go Lang](https://golang.org/doc/) - I think go is a simple, light and powerfull programming lenguage that will soon be one of the most demanded languages by companies and I like the syntax and the ease of use.
+* [Go](https://golang.org/doc/) - I think go is a simple, light and powerfull programming lenguage that will soon be one of the most demanded languages by companies and I like the syntax and the ease of use.

 ## Author ✒️